Stocks rebound on Wall Street as S&P 500 nears record again

 Big tech-oriented giants like Apple, Microsoft and Amazon have been the year’s biggest winners, carrying the stock market through the pandemic despite the worries about the economy, on expectations they’ll continue to deliver strong growth regardless of whether people are quarantined.

 A report on Wednesday showed that inflation remains very low, but it ticked up more last month than economists expected.
-Economists debated how much value the report has, given that inflation is likely to remain weak as long as the pandemic is flattening the economy.
+Economists debated how much value the report has, given that inflation is likely to remain weak with the pandemic flattening the economy.

 If inflation were to reappear, it could weaken the Federal Reserve's commitment to keeping interest rates low and could ultimately draw some investors away from stocks.